panda-planner-dev/pandaPIparser/doc/parser-output-format.md

     *Note:*
     The argument variables of this action are numbered 0 to V-1.
     The first variables, i.e., 0 to OV-1, are those that originally appeared in the input domain.
 The additional variables OV to V-1 are variables that have been added by the parser.
     2. One line containing V many integers from 0 to S-1.
-The i^th^ of these numbers s^i^ indicates that the variable i is of the sort s^i^.
+The i^th^ of these numbers $s_i$ indicates that the variable i is of the sort $s_i$.
     3. One line containing the number of cost statements for this action.
     4. One line for each cost statement.
 This line contains either
         1. The string ``const`` followed by a space and an integer indicating a cost, or